ankurkohli007/Embedded-System_Assignment_I/README.md

 6. Whenever button S5 is pressed, send the current number of chars received to UART2.
 7. Whenever button S6 is pressed, clear the first row and reset the characters received counter.

-The code below shows the code to fulfill the aforementioned requirements.
+The code below shows the code structure used to fulfill the aforementioned requirements.

 ```c
 /*-----REQUIREMENT 1 LOGICAL CODE------*/